Docker Compose – Dockerizing Nodejs MySQL REST API CRUD Example

 Inside the above directory I have two more directories – app and db.

-Inside the app directory you need to src, config, app.js and package.js files/folders.
+Inside the app directory you need to src, config, app.js and package.json files/folders.
 Inside your db folder you need to have the items.sql script.

-I am not going to show you the source code here but you can always download it from here.
+I am not going to write any code here but you can always download it from here.

 Dokerfile